No-Sew Universal Cuff Device For Better Utensil Control

 What Is A Universal Cuff?

-This type of assistive device can help individuals maintain a grasp on a spoon, fork, paint brush, or other type of handled utensil leading to improved independence in activities of daily living.
+This type of assistive technology can help individuals maintain a grasp on a spoon, fork, paint brush, or other type of handled utensil leading to improved independence in activities of daily living.

 Who Might Benefit From Using A Universal Cuff?